 You can read more about the different grades of stainless steel in our recent blog.
 You can also find out some of the benefits of using stainless steel.

-Another popular type of steel used in exterior architecture is galvanized steel.
-Of the four metals included in our list, galvanized steel is the least corrosion-resistant.
+Another popular type of steel used in exterior architecture is galvanised steel.
+Of the four metals included in our list, galvanised steel is the least corrosion-resistant.
 It’s also much more about function than beauty.
 The reason it makes this list is due to its low cost and popularity (which are strongly linked).

-If you live right by the coast, galvanized steel is probably not the best option as it will likely only last 25 years before it needs replacing.
+If you live right by the coast, galvanised steel is probably not the best option as it will likely only last 25 years before it needs replacing.

 3. Aluminium

 Aluminium is pretty clever.
 It creates its own protective coating through a process called self-passivation.
-As aluminium oxidizes, it creates a protective layer around itself.
-Manufacturers can force this process via anodizing, which immediately strengthens the metal and leaves it with a polished finish.
+As aluminium oxidises, it creates a protective layer around itself.
+Manufacturers can force this process via anodising, which immediately strengthens the metal and leaves it with a polished finish.

 Aluminium moulding trim for exterior use is most often shaped through extrusion.
 It is often used on the exterior framing of storefront doors and windows.
 You can read more about the processes we use at SRS in metal fabrication in our recent blog.